KSP-KOS/KOS/doc/source/structures/vessels/rcs.rst

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: :struct:`Scalar` (kN)

-    Taking into account the thrust limiter tweakable setting, how much thrust at the given atmospheric pressure would this rcs thruster give at its current thrust limit setting if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxxed.
+    Taking into account the thrust limiter tweakable setting, how much thrust at the given atmospheric pressure would this rcs thruster give at its current thrust limit setting if one of the control axes that activated it (yaw, pitch, roll, fore, aft, or top) was maxed.
 The pressure is measured in ATMs, meaning 0.0 is a vacuum, 1.0 is sea level at Kerbin.
     (Pressure must be greater than or equal to zero.
 If you pass in a negative value, it will be treated as if you had given a zero instead.)